If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 Cons of handcrafted drinks at Starbucks

-A handcrafted drink Starbucks baristas whip up can leave a bitter taste in your mouth (no pun intended).
+A handcrafted drink that Starbucks baristas whip up can leave a bitter taste in your mouth (no pun intended).

 If you don’t consider the cons of Starbucks’ handcrafted drinks, you may feel disappointed when you order one.